Mars. Photographs from the NASA Archives

 Bookhype may earn a small commission from qualifying purchases.
 Full disclosure.

-Ever since ancient astronomers gazed up at a ruby spark in the night sky and named it for their god of war, Mars has captivated humankind as a source of endless speculation and a beacon of hope for its potential habitability.
-Through six decades of NASA’s pioneering research missions, the mysteries of Mars have been gradually uncovered, revealing a world not so unlike our own that likely supported ancient life.
+Early astronomers, drawn to Mars's fiery glow in the night sky, named the planet after their god of war.
+In the centuries since, Mars has captivated humankind as a source of endless speculation and a beacon of hope for its potential habitability.
+Through six decades of NASA’s pioneering research missions, the mysteries of the red planet have been gradually uncovered, revealing a world not so unlike our own that likely once supported life.

-Through hundreds of cutting-edge photographs from NASA and JPL’s extensive archives, we join NASA scientists in the ongoing quest to better understand Mars.
-Essays by NASA’s former Chief Scientist James L. Green and JPL Chief Engineer Rob Manning provide an in-depth look at the history of Mars exploration and the challenges of preparing for these groundbreaking missions.
-A foreword by renowned poet Nikki Giovanni and an introduction by curator Margaret A. Weitekamp also reflect on Mars’s significance in our cultural imagination.
+Through hundreds of cutting-edge photographs from NASA's extensive archives, we join their scientists in the ongoing quest to better understand Mars.
+Essays by NASA’s former Chief Scientist James L. Green and JPL Chief Engineer Rob Manning provide an in-depth look at the history of Martian exploration and the challenges of preparing for these groundbreaking missions.
+Captions by planetary scientist Emily Lakdawalla skillfully illuminate each image's content and technical context, and a foreword by renowned poet Nikki Giovanni and an introduction by curator Margaret A. Weitekamp reflect on Mars’s significance in our cultural imagination.

 From a distant enigma to a tangible frontier whose every grain of sand we can now observe, this volume celebrates the extraordinary progress NASA has made, bringing us closer than ever to understanding our neighboring world.